fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_5.md

 ### Exercises

 In ch4/cache/test_slower.py, there is an autouse fixture called check_duration().
-You used it in the Chapter 4 exercises as well.
+You used it in the Lab 4 exercises as well.
 Now, let’s make a plugin out of it.

 1. Create a directory named pytest-slower that will hold the code for the new plugin, similar to the directory described in Creating an Installable Plugin,